semgrep/semgrep-docs/docs/kb/semgrep-ci/github-reusable-workflows-semgrep.md

 ![image info](/img/kb/reusable-workflows-image-1.png)

-> Note: semgrep.yml file must be in the folder `.github/workflows/`
+> Note: the semgrep.yml file must be in the `.github/workflows/` folder

 2. The content of the file can be copied from Semgrep [documentation](https://semgrep.dev/docs/semgrep-ci/sample-ci-configs/#sample-github-actions-configuration-file)